-Purchasing your first home can be confusing.
-The key to being ready to buy is to be organised.
-Here are 3 things that first home buyers can do today to get ready to apply for a mortgage.
+Purchasing your first home can be confusing, getting organised can help.
+Here are 3 things that you can do today to get ready to apply for your mortgage.

 Ordering your own credit report is free.
-You can a nice and simple indication from Credit Simple or you can get the whole report (I recommend this) from Equifax.
-This second option can take a couple of weeks (my latest one turned up in 4 days though).
-This will allow you to see exactly what the bank is going to see about your history.
+You can a nice and simple indication from Credit Simple or you can get the whole report (we recommend this) from Equifax.
+This second option can take anywhere from a couple of days to couple of weeks to arrive.
+This report will allow you to see exactly what the bank is going to see about your history.
 If anything isn’t correct, now is the time to address that.

 Look through your last 3 months of bank statements.
 Are you spending more than you earn or going beyond the limit of your bank account?
 This is called going into “unarranged overdraft”.
 To a bank, these 2 words send up a big red flag.
 Once is usually ok, but more than that and getting a mortgage is going to be difficult.